The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

 console.log(`count is now ${count}`);
 ```

-We can even use the current value of a variable to calculate the value we reassign it to:
+We can even reference the current value of a variable to calculate the new value we assign to it:

 ```js
 // The right side of `=` resolves before reassignment.
 Count is 2